immunomethylomics/immunomethylomics.github.io/pages/mydoc/groupmembers.md

 sidebar: mydoc_sidebar
 permalink: groupmembers.html
 folder: mydoc
+summary: These are the group members of the Immunomethylomics Working Group.
 ---

-## Overview
+## Group Members

-These are the group members of the Immunomethylomics Working Group

 ### 1. Christensen Lab